SameeraSuhail1/Customer-Attrition-Management/README.md

 # Customer-Attrition-Management
-Manage customer churn at a wireless telecom company.
+Predict customer churn at a wireless telecom company and provide incentives to would-be-churners.

 ## Concordance.R
 Concordance code